hashicorp/terraform-provider-azurerm/website/docs/r/redhat_openshift_cluster.html.markdown

 A `cluster_profile` block supports the following:

+* `version` - (Required) The version of the OpenShift cluster.
+Changing this forces a new resource to be created.

 * `domain` - (Required) The custom domain for the cluster.
 For more info, see [Prepare a custom domain for your cluster](https://docs.microsoft.com/azure/openshift/tutorial-create-cluster#prepare-a-custom-domain-for-your-cluster-optional).
 Changing this forces a new resource to be created.

 * `pull_secret` - (Optional) The Red Hat pull secret for the cluster.
 Changing this forces a new resource to be created.